LudoBermejo/jquery.wakeup/README.md

 https://github.com/paulokopny/jquery.wakeup-plugin

-This proyect doesn't have any bower component associed so I make one.
+This proyect doesn't have any bower component associated so I made one.

 Usage
 =====